TateTaylorOH/TateTaylorOH/_posts/2024-08-28-gibberish-released.md

 ---
-title: Gibberish Released
+title: "Gibberish Released"
-author: Tate Taylor
+author: "Tate Taylor"
-image: /assets/img/posts/2024-08-28-gibberish-released/Gibberish.png
+image: "/assets/img/posts/2024-08-28-gibberish-released/Gibberish.png"
-redirect_from: /blog/2024/08/28/gibberish.html/
+redirect_from: "/blog/2024/08/28/gibberish.html"
 ---
 I've released Gibberish, a mod that will change the currency you spend in the Shivering Isles from septims to gibbers!